 Our directors meet regularly to review our operations and discuss our business plans and strategies.
-Our board of directors met 7 times during 2022.
-During 2022, each director attended at least 75% of the meetings of the board and meetings of each committee on which such director served during the period in which he or she served.
+Our board of directors met eight times during 2023.
+During 2023, each director attended at least 75% of the meetings of the board and meetings of each committee on which such director served during the period in which he or she served.
 The board of directors encourages directors to attend the annual meeting of shareholders.
-All 12 directors serving on the board of directors at the time of the 2022 Annual Meeting of Shareholders.
+All 12 directors serving on the board of directors at the time of the 2023 annual meeting of shareholders attended the Company's 2023 annual meeting of shareholders.